Amos2016GroupOne/amos-ss16-proj1/docs/tour.md

   - seems extremely minimalistic and is therefore easily adjustable
   - is the only one that could be easily setup together with ionic
   - seems to be oldest and outdated

-All frameworks are under MIT or simular license.
+- All those frameworks are under MIT or simular license.

+- Also We had a look at https://github.com/loringdodge/ionic-tour
+  - there was no licence given
+  - there seems to be an issue when using multiple tabs what we are doing.